 In April 2020, the FCO cleared PayPal’s acquisition of Honey.
 Honey operates a browser extension that finds and automatically applies promotional and discount codes in the process of online shopping.
 As Honey’s sales numbers in Germany were very low in the relevant fiscal year, it did not meet the second domestic threshold of (then) EUR5 million.
 Nonetheless, the merger had to be notified as the consideration provided by PayPal significantly exceeded the transaction value threshold of EUR400 million.

 Concentration in the hospital sector has been continuously growing in recent years despite the rather stringent approach of the FCO.
 Recently, there has been a relatively high number of prohibitions in this sector (or withdrawals to avoid a prohibition).
-However, in absolute terms, only very few hospital mergers were actually prohibited (seven out of 315 within the last 17 years).
+However, in absolute terms, only very few hospital mergers were actually prohibited (7 out of 315 within the last 17 years).
 As a result of the lack of price competition due to regulation, the FCO strives to preserve competition between hospitals regarding the quality of services and ensure that patients in a particular region continue to have actual alternatives.
 In September 2021, the FCO published its final report on the sector inquiry into hospitals.
 It confirms the important and consistent role played by competition in ensuring the quality of healthcare for the population, especially at the local level.

 In EnBW/MVV the German Federal Court, for the first time, shed some light on the question of whether a target is entitled to appeal a clearance decision in the case of a “hostile takeover”.
 If a takeover is perceived as hostile, target companies typically defend themselves with all legal means.
 It now seems that merger control can also be brought into play.